maxsal/tidyepi/README.md

 * :bird: Tweet [@MaxSalTweets](https://twitter.com/MaxSalTweets)
 * :inbox_tray: [mmsalva@umich.edu](mailto:mmsalva@umich.edu)

+:warning: **These are works in progress and will possibly contain errors!** :warning:

 ## `ct_2x2` for 2x2 contigency tables

 Currently, this function takes a four number vector `c(a, b, c, d)` that corresponds to the following 2x2 table set-up: